chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 For more examples of using the `find` operator, check out the [tutorial here](https://chanzuckerberg.github.io/cryoet-data-portal/cryoet_data_portal_docsite_quick_start.html#python-quick-start).
 The Data Portal API reference can be found [here](https://chanzuckerberg.github.io/cryoet-data-portal/python-api.html).

+## What is the meaning of the tilt series quality score?

-## What is the dataset identifier and portal ID?
+## What is the dataset identifier and Portal ID?

 The dataset identifier in the API refers to the Portal ID provided in the Portal.
 This number is assigned by the Data Portal as a unique identifier for a dataset and is used as the directory name in the data filetree.